eForms Logo

 Nebraska Marital Settlement (Divorce) Agreement

 A Nebraska marital settlement agreement is a legally binding arrangement between a married couple that states the terms of their divorce.
-By signing an agreement before their divorce is finalized, the spouses are able to determine the division of their property and assets rather than have such decisions left to the court.
-If a couple has children, they can include provisions for child custody, parenting time, visitation, and child support in their contract.
-Any terms of their separation that the couple doesn’t formally agree upon may be determined by the judge at their final hearing.
+By signing the agreement before their divorce is finalized, the spouses are able to determine the division of their property and child custody arrangements rather than have such decisions left to the court.

 Divorce Laws